Exploring Activism

 If this all seems a bit daunting, another approach is to simply join an organization and discover what support is needed.
 As you gain experience and organizing skills, you may find yourself taking on more responsibilities.

 On the topic of responsibility, how you participate can take many forms and some of these have risks attached.
 I have observed a desire for the disempowered to latch on to any form of action that provides a sense of empowerment or agency.
 This can unfortunately be exploited by unscrupulous or disorganized leaders that put you at unwanted emotional, physical and/or legal risk.
 To be clear, their are benefits to activism in all its forms including Direct Action and being part of a group with shared environmental interests is tremendously empowering.
 A discussion of conducting power analysis and political strategy is beyond the scope of this guide, and can vary widely depending on the context.
 It is important however to consider why you are being asked to perform an action.
-Furthermore, I always recommend going to public protests with a friend and telling someone not at the protest that you will be there.
-Additionally, I recommend you consider the following questions…
+Furthermore, I always recommend going to public protests with a friend, tell someone not at the protest that you will be there, and review your (country specific )rights.
+Additionally, I recommend you consider the following questions before attending a protest…

 Everyone’s answer to these questions will differ and risk tolerance is a personal decision.
 What is important is that if you can answer these before the event, you will have an easier time when faced with them during the event.
 If you are uncertain of these questions, consider attending events and talking to other more experienced activists.
 While activism can mean going beyond our comfort zone, don’t let anyone use you as cannon fodder.
-Consider what you are being asked to do and don’t be afraid to sit out of an event or ask for an alternate role if you aren’t comfortable.
+Consider what you are being asked to do and don’t be afraid to sit out of an event or ask for an alternate role if you aren’t comfortable or have capacity for that activity.